-The focus on fangs and claws started with a certain story of scientific discovery, concerning Earth’s topmost predators and their irreplaceable roles in the web of life, eventually taking form as a book called Where the Wild Things Were.
-After which followed its twisted sequel, Rat Island, a true tale of alien predators running amok on oceanic islands, and the bloody campaign to defeat them.
-The latest in this unplanned predator trilogy is Heart of a Lion, an intimate look at one astounding individual, following in the footsteps of a teenage mountain lion who made his way more than two thousand miles through enemy lines, from the Black Hills of South Dakota to the outskirts of Manhattan.
+For much of my career I’ve covered the science of wildlife conservation, gravitating towards a particularly maligned tribe of animal called predators.
+The fang-and-claw fascination inevitably led me to a cadre of rabble-rousing scientists who were turning the tenets of ecology on its head, uncovering the critical roles of Earth’s topmost predators in enriching the web of life.
+Hence my first book Where the Wild Things Were, which Barnes & Noble chose as one of its “Discover Great New Writers” selections.
+Then followed an Alicia Patterson Journalism Fellowship and The Wild Things’ twisted sequel, Rat Island, a true tale of alien predators running amok on oceanic islands, and the bloody campaign to defeat them.
+The third in this unplanned predator trilogy was Heart of a Lion, following in the footsteps of one heroic young mountain lion who walked his way across America, thousands of miles through enemy lines, from the Black Hills of South Dakota to the outskirts of Manhattan.